HONEY BEE HILL CERAMICS

 • Extra Prep of Glazed Work: Outside of class time, we double-check and clean student work so that pieces are dry-footed well enough to go into a glaze kiln without sticking to the furniture

-• Kiln Loading & Kiln Space: For every kiln that we load, it takes about 90 minutes to carefully fill and about an hour to unload and place objects on respective shelves.
-Unlike most studios, we do not charge per square inch/object for each firing, rather, we include the price of both firings in our class fee.
-We also do not charge or ask students to participate in kiln shelf maintenance (scraping off the splattered glaze, grinding down, and reapplying kiln wash).
+• Kiln Loading & Kiln Space: Every kiln that we load takes about 90 minutes to carefully fill and about an hour to unload and place objects on respective shelves.
+We do not charge per square inch/object for each firing, rather, we include the price of both firings in our class fee.

 Adults: